Vector35/binaryninja-api/docs/getting-started.md

 Even while Binary Ninja is analyzing a binary, the UI should be responsive.
 Not only that, but because the analysis prioritizes user-requested analysis, you can start navigating a binary immediately and any functions you select will be added to the top of the analysis queue.
 The current progress through a binary is shown in the status bar, but note that the total number of items left to analyze will go up as well as the binary is processed and more items are discovered that require analysis.

 Errors or warnings during the load of the binary are also shown in the status bar, along with an icon (in the case of the image above, a large number of warnings were shown).
 The most common warnings are from incomplete lifting and can be safely ignored.
-If the warnings include a message like `Data flow for function at 0x41414141 did not terminate`, then please report the binary to the [bug database][issues].
+If the warnings include a message like `Data flow for function at 0x41414141 did not terminate`, then please report the binary to the [bug database](https://github.com/Vector35/binaryninja-api/issues).

 ## Interacting